tislib/test-restaurant-app/README.md

 For kubernetes deployment terraform + Jenkins is used.

-UI and API is deployed with separate deployments
+UI and API is deployed with sepa rate deployments

 you can check /infra folder for terraform files